SamFu1113/3D-pac-man/README.md

 ## Difficulty
 * There are three difficulties in the game.
     * EASY: The player is the fastest and the monster type is a small monster.
-    * MEDIUM: The player speed is medium, monster type is medium monster.
+    * MEDIUM: The player speed is medium, the monster type is medium monster.
     * HARD: The player is the slowest and the monster type is a big monster.

 ## Map